jylisadoney/soc-341/2-databases.md

 ## Select relevant search results
 * Browse the results
-* Click on an article you are interested in
+* Click an article you are interested in
 * Read the `Abstract/Details`
 * Make note of useful `subject headings`
   * Subject headings are the terms databases use to describe specific concepts